 Footrot is a contagious bacterial disease in sheep.
 Footrot is classified as inflammation of the interdigital skin and potential under-running of the hoof caused by the bacteria Dichelobacter nodosus (D. nodosus)

 It can cause significant economic loss to producers through reducing:

 - sheep sales.

-Footrot is a notifiable disease and must be reported immediately.
+Footrot is a notifiable disease and suspicion of any form of footrot must be reported immediately.
 See the reporting animal disease page for instructions.

 When a flock has footrot